 NPLD 589 Ethics and the Pursuit of Social Impact: Leaders of organizations must often make difficult decisions that pit the rights of one set of stakeholders against another.
 Having multiple stakeholders or bottom-lines, brings with it challenges when conflicts arise, with the perennial question of whose rights/benefits prevail?
 What trade-offs need to be made between multiple bottom lines?
 Does the mission of the organization prevail over the privileges of employees/clients?
 To what extent can large donors influence the mission of the organization?
 What is an appropriate social return on investment?
 This course will introduce the factors that influence moral conduct, the ethical issues that arise when pursuing social goals, and discuss he best ways to promote ethical conduct within such organizations.
 The course will use specific case studies, real and hypothetical, to analyze a variety of ethical issues that arise [including finance, governance, accountability, fundraising, labor (paid and unpaid), client groups, and service provision] among the multiple stakeholders and balancing multiple bottom-lines.
 This course is offered in the fall semester and will conclude by discussing ways that organizations can prevent and correct misconduct, develop a spirit of ethical behavior and institutionalizing ethical values in the organization's culture.

 NPLD 591 Changemaking: Personal Traits and Professional Skills: Over the past decade, researchers have identified some of the key skills that people need to succeed in their work and in their lives.
 These are skills that anyone can develop with practice.
 In this class, the instructor will teach three of the key skills: resilience (the ability to thrive in difficult times); creativity (the ability to come up with innovative solutions to problems); and productivity (the ability to make the best use of your time and find life balance).
-This summer session course will take place over two weekends and a day workshop in between: one weekend in June; a one day workshop in July; and conclude with a weekend session in early August.
-During the first weekend, you will learn the key skills.
+This summer session course will take place over several weeks with a full day workshop on three (3) Mondays and three (3) Tuesday evenings in June.
+During the first session, you will learn the key skills.
 Over the course of the summer, students will practice these skills to see and document significant improvement in important areas of their daily lives.
-Finally, at the end of the summer, we will come back together to evaluate our progress, and talk about how to sustain these gains in our personal and professional lives.
+Finally, at the end of June, we will evaluate our progress, and talk about how to sustain these gains in our personal and professional lives.
 This course is not a traditional lecture course.
 While we will review the best scientific research on the skills for effective change makers, the main part of the course is devoted to practicing these skills.
 In other words, this is a highly experiential, interactive, and dynamic course!